nicnocquee/use-resettable-action-state/README.md

 # use-resettable-action-state

 A custom hook that enhances the [useActionState](https://react.dev/reference/react/useActionState) hook with reset function and payload state.
+Read more about it in [this blog post](https://www.nico.fyi/blog/reset-state-from-react-useactionstate).

 ## Usage

-### Reseting the state
+### Resetting the state

 ```tsx:app/page.tsx
 'use client';